Fixed Rate Mortgages Are Preferred vs. Variable Rate Mortgage, But Why?

 You should know it has been a winning strategy to choose variable for many years.
 There’s no specific reason that will change.
 As a practical matter though, it’s worth noting rates today have more room to rise than they do to fall.

 Another reason to select a variable rate mortgage is to avoid potentially high prepayment expenses if you have to break your mortgage before it matures.
 Most VRM’s will only charge three months’ interest, whereas fixed rate mortgages can incur a much higher cost.

-So who is right and who is wrong?
 No one actually!
 We’ll only know well after the fact.
-And even then, who knows.
+And even then, who knows?
 Borrowers with a variable rate mortgage always have the ability to convert to a fixed rate mortgage at any time – so even if rates climb a great deal, many VRM borrowers will jump ship.